sunosay-account/suno-ai-api-docs/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EPL-2.0 license License.